 Definition of a Will

-A will is a document that outlines how assets should be distributed after death.
-It only takes effect after the person has passed away.
-It must go through probate, a legal process to verify the will.
+A will is a legal document that sets out how you want your assets to be distributed after your death.
+It only takes effect once you have passed away, and it must go through probate — a legal and administrative process where the Probate Registry validates the will and grants authority to your executors to deal with your estate.

 Trusts vs Wills: Pros and Cons